sourcegraph/handbook/content/direction/code-graph/batch-changes/index.md

 - Provide pathways from Search into Batch Changes.
 - Make onboarding self-serve and provide easy ways to get started.

-### Adoption through low-effort usage patterns
+### Adoption through low time-to-value usage patterns

 The main use case for Batch Changes today is to automate creating changesets at scale, then track them to completion.
 This requires some time investment from users to get familiar with Batch Changes, and also to write the code required to automate code changes.
 This is great for the platform engineer persona or users that feel the urgency to adopt, but it does not allow for less committed users to discover Batch Changes and form habits.

 We have heard from customers that tracking and managing changesets created _outside_ of batch changes is very valuable as it replaces manual tasks: track the status of changes across many teams and make sure they get merged.
-We think there is an opportunity to offer a low-effort entry point into Batch Changes by allowing users to import changesets easily, and use the tracking and management functions.
+We think there is an opportunity to offer a low time-to-value entry point into Batch Changes by allowing users to import changesets easily, and use the tracking and management functions.

 We also think we can deliver our vision by offering a way to change code across repositories, without writing code, and directly from the Sourcegraph navigation UI.

-We plan to drive usage (MAUs) by implementing low-effort, high-frequency use cases.
+We plan to drive usage (MAUs) by implementing low time-to-value, high-frequency use cases.

 ### Cloud

 We plan to achieve feature parity on Sourcegraph Cloud, including Batch Changes.
 There are two prerequisites for Batch Changes on Sourcegraph Cloud to be successful:

 - Reducing time to value.
 Sourcegraph Cloud's user base will be primarily individual and commercial customers, at least at the beginning.
 Today, the value of Batch Changes increases exponentially with the size of a customer's codebase and team.
 Most customers with a smaller team and codebase do not face a big enough pain to invest the time and effort required to adopt Batch Changes in its present state.
-To be successful on Sourcegraph Cloud we need to make the time to value of Batch Changes shorter and drive [Adoption through low-effort usage patterns](#adoption-through-low-effort-usage-patterns).
+To be successful on Sourcegraph Cloud we need to make the time to value of Batch Changes shorter and drive [Adoption through low time-to-value usage patterns](#adoption-through-low-time-to-value-usage-patterns).
 - Improving [Discovery and onboarding](#discovery-and-onboarding).

 ### Automate common code changes